sohoffice/piaas/README.md

 ##### Windows

-Piaas sync will invoke rsync through WSL, but it's not recommended to run itself in WSL bash.
-If you do, the command may not be terminated by ctrl-c.
-You'll have to close the entire command prompt instead.
+Piaas sync will invoke rsync through WSL, but it's recommended to run it through normal windows command prompt.
+If you run it through WSL bash, the command may not be terminated by ctrl-c.
+You'll therefore have to close the entire command box.